robertchu1205/my-demo-of-problem-main/README.md

 # Interview challenge

+## emphasis about my project

+`clarifying from back forward`

+- CI
+   - For private and convenience, I just clarified how I would like to versioned the tag of docker images.
+Now I only defined .github.sha on the tag of docker image.
+It's definitely better if we only build and pack when it's a tag push.
+So we can just use ${{ github.ref }} on the tag of docker image and alter the version in Chart.yaml by bash command 'sed'
+   - In pytest, I only test 'GET' api for answering faster.
+And it will assert 400 when GET the endpoint, '/v1/history' because I doesn't make the redis server up during the pytest.
+- Database
+   - I picked redis server because it answers the fastest and is easiest for developers to use.
+I start writing and reading right after redis server's up
+- Helm Chart
+   - I only simply expose the service by ClusterIP since I assume the project's only in development phase and tested in internal network

 ## Coding Challenge

 Please create a REST API based on the attached OpenAPI/Swagger definition in your preferred language (Node.JS, TypeScript, Go, Python, Ruby, Perl, Crystal, Nim, etc.).
 In addition to the endpoints included in the Swagger definition, please ensure that a Prometheus metrics endpoint is available in your application under `/metrics`.
 The application should also provide a `/health` endpoint.